WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-the-payment-method-fields-section.md

 title: "How to Use the Payment Method Fields"
 category: "General Input Fields"
 ---

+# How to Use the Payment Method Fields

 [Paymattic](https://paymattic.com/) provides 15 payment method fields to design a standard payment form to collect payments for your WordPress Site.
 This article will give you an overview of Paymattic's Payment Method Fields.

 ::: warning Pro Feature